OfficeDev/script-lab-2017/README.md

 You can [install Script Lab right now for free from the Office Store](https://store.office.com/app.aspx?assetid=WA104380862)!
 It works for Excel, Word, and PowerPoint on Office 2013 and later, Office Online, and Office for Mac.

 ![picture alt](.github/images/screenshot-wide.png "Script Lab screenshot in Excel")

+<a id="get-started"></a>
+## Get Started

+The easiest way to try Script Lab is with the Tutorial file for Excel that walks you through the tool in a few steps.
+You can get it here on GitHub: [script-lab-tutorial.xlsx](https://github.com/OfficeDev/script-lab/blob/master/src/client/assets/documents/script-lab-tutorial.xlsx)

 <a id="contribute"></a>
 ## Contribute code or samples to Script Lab